Looking for the best weekend getaway in Malaysia?

 Budget hotel: First World Hotel – Resort World Genting

-Known in Malay as Banjaran Titiwangsa, The Main Range is a ridge of granite mountains that form Peninsula Malaysia’s north-south backbone.
+Known in Malay as Banjaran Titiwangsa, The Main Range is a ridge of granite mountains that form Peninsular Malaysia’s north-south backbone.
 Reaching above 6,000 feet, here you’ll find the cool hill stations of Cameron Highlands, Fraser’s Hill, and Genting Highlands.

 The premier hillside station, Genting is Malaysia’s Asian-style Las Vegas.
 Famed for its mix of casinos, nightlife, and luxury hotels, all only an hour’s drive from Kuala Lumpur, it’s no surprise that this is our top choice for a short weekend getaway in Malaysia.